tomjoht/tomjoht.github.io/_posts/2019/10/2019-10-03-podcast-with-jacob-moses-on-api-documentation.md

 - podcasts
 keywords:
 bitlink: https://idratherbewriting.site/jacmospodcastep26
-summary: "Jacob Moses has a podcast called <a href='https://www.thenotboringtechwriter.com'>The Not-Boring Tech Writer</a>.
+description: "Jacob Moses has a podcast called <a href='https://www.thenotboringtechwriter.com'>The Not-Boring Tech Writer</a>.
 Recently, he interviewed me for an episode titled <a href='https://www.thenotboringtechwriter.com/blog/2019/9/30/skill-26'>Skill #26: Getting Started with API Documentation</a>."
 ---

 Here's a description of the podcast from Jacob's site: